 One of the best parts about owning a rare horse breed is that you always get to be an ambassador!
-Not too unlike driving a flashy vintage car, writing a horse that has a distinctive coat often turns heads.
+Not unlike driving a flashy vintage car, riding a horse that has a distinctive coat often turns heads.
 Whether we are doing an official demo – like we’ve done for pony clubs or at the Kentucky horse Park – or just trail riding on public land, we are used to answering questions and giving “elevator speeches” that introduce people to the unique curly horse.

 These photographs were taken during a pony club demo day.
 Demos are a great opportunity to introduce curious horsemen and horse women to our breed – as breeders, we always sought as a potential opportunity for a sale in the future.
 In this case, we used the local pony club’s day camp as an opportunity to practice loading, trailering, and exposing our two yearlings to the world outside our farm.